MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-custom-policies.md

 ## Update steps for Azure landing zone environments

-This section describes the general high-level steps to update Azure landing zone custom policies and initiatives to newer versions.
+This section describes the general high-level steps to update your Azure landing zone custom policies and initiatives to newer versions.

 ### Detect updates

-Use the following authoritative options to determine that one or more Azure landing zone custom policies are updated:
+Use the following authoritative options to determine that one or more of your Azure landing zone custom policies are outdated:

 - Periodically review [What's new](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new), and note that one or more policies are updated, such as [this example](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new#policy-11).
-- Use the [Azure Governance Visualizer](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked **outDated**.
+- Use the [Azure Governance Visualizer](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked as outdated.

 ### Apply updates